ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 ORDER BY status DESC
 ```

-GRC insight: In my early days, I'd try to show ALL the controls.
-Focus on what matters - critical severity items get immediate attention and action.
+**Best Practice**: Focus on what matters - critical severity items get immediate attention and action.
 This risk-based approach is what modern compliance programs are built on.

-#### The Risk Heat Map - Your Compliance Secret Weapon
+#### The Risk Heat Map

-This visualization changed my GRC career - it shows exactly where risk concentrates across your environment:
+This visualization shows exactly where risk concentrates across your environment:

 ```sql
 SELECT